SeattleDave.com

 Is January better than December or February?

-January is usually quieter and better value than December, but less festive.
+January is quieter and better value than December, but less festive.
 February has slightly more daylight and similar hotel value, though the weather remains wet and cool.
 Choose January for value and low crowds, December for holiday atmosphere, and February for a little more daylight.

 How many days do I need in Seattle in January?